ryaneditraj/Word-Counter/README.md

 # Word-Counter
-A very simple word counter app based on Flask
+A very simple word counter app based on Flask.
+I did this in 3 hours.